Is Grinding a Tree Stump Better Than Removing It?

 Although the stump is removed once it is ground down, the old tree’s roots can extend 4, 8, or even 12 feet below the earth.
 These roots will eventually decompose on their own after being ground up, but it will take a long time.
 Over a decade may pass before the roots are completely decomposed.

-A skilled arborist can assist you decide whether or not to remove the stump or grind it down.
+A skilled arborist can assist you in deciding whether or not to remove the stump or grind it down.

 Can I plant a new tree where the previous one was?

-The quick answer is "yes," but we strongly advise against it.
-Homeowners have a tendency to replant trees in the same spot as the one they removed.
-It's the case if the residents were sad to see the tree go in the first place, as could be the circumstance if the tree had been injured or was sick.
+The quick answer is “yes,” but we strongly advise against it.
+Homeowners tend to replant trees in the same spot as the one they removed.
+It’s the case if the residents were sad to see the tree go in the first place, as could be the circumstance if the tree had been injured or was sick.

-However, it will be difficult to develop a new tree due to the remaining roots after stump grinding.
-The old roots not only prevent new roots from taking hold, but their breakdown also alters the soil's pH.
+However, developing a new tree will be difficult due to the remaining roots after stump grinding.
+The old roots not only prevent new roots from taking hold, but their breakdown also alters the soil’s pH.
 That means the new tree might have a tough time developing roots.

-A new tree will have a difficult time taking root if the one it replaced was a walnut.
-The juglone toxin that is secreted by these trees into the ground surrounding their roots kills off any other plants that try to grow there.
+A new tree will have difficulty taking root if the one it replaced was a walnut.
+The juglone toxin secreted by these trees into the ground surrounding their roots kills off any other plants that try to grow there.
 Do you ever wonder why grass stops short of a walnut tree?
 The toxin that these trees exude has a major role in this.

 However, this may be time-consuming and costly.
 That’s why it’s common advice to move the new tree to a different spot in the yard.